cmv/cmv-wab-widgets/README.md

 ## Requirements
-- This method uses the version [2.0.0-beta.1 release of cmv](https://github.com/cmv/cmv-app/releases/tag/v2.0.0-beta.1).
+- This method uses version [2.0.0-beta.2 release of cmv](https://github.com/cmv/cmv-app/releases/tag/v2.0.0-beta.2).

 - This method supports the following versions of the WebApp Builder:

+    - version 2.5 released July 2017
     - version 2.4 released March 2017
     - version 2.3 released January 2017
     - version 2.2 released October 2016

-- The app in this repo use a new [dojo flat theme](https://github.com/dojo/themes) which is planned for release with dojo 1.12.
-This replaces the old dbootstrap theme which is no longer being maintained.
-This is optional.

 ## Changes to your CMV application
 Currently, the process requires 3 simple changes to your CMV application.
 I anticipate these changes will be incorporated into the main cmv-app project and so most of these steps will be eliminated and it will be a simple configuration exercise to use WAB widgets in CMV.